 - Going outside of your city over not going (for LCs and NCs going to rural areas)

 - Targeting specific age groups over general public

 - Collaborations (with institutes, universities, other student association) are encouraged

 Additionally, in light of the current public health situation and potential restrictions on visiting schools, members are encouraged to plan their project so that it can be conducted remotely.
 This could include live-streamed demonstrations, pre-recorded videos, small activities that can be distributed by the school to students, or anything else!
 As always, the resulting costs and the need for IAPS funding must be justified.

 Scope.
-IAPS members are encouraged to participate in School Day each year by planning physics experiments which schoolchildren can conduct.
-Since the theme changes each year and so experimental setups need to be refreshed, this grant, of up to €400 per committee, is offered to each organisation upon their application.
-The award will depend on the budget of the event and on the exact amount of money applied for.
+IAPS members are encouraged to participate in School Day each year by planning physics experiments that school children can conduct.
+Since the theme changes each year and so experimental setups need to be refreshed, this grant, of up to €400 per committee, is offered to each organization upon their application.
+The award will depend on the budget of the event and on the exact amount of money applied.

-- A description of the proposed event, including but not limited to description of experimental setups
+- A description of the proposed event, including but not limited to the description of experimental setups

 - A provisional budget with a breakdown of costs, including other sources of funding

 - The exact amount of money requested (based on the budget)

 - The bank account details of the National or Local Committee